-A: Intermediate size expanded access supports more than one patient and can include hundreds of patients.
-There is a link to the FDA website defining intermediate size population in the beginning of the RFA text and here.
+A: Intermediate size expanded access supports more than one patient and can include hundreds or thousands of patients.
+There is a link to the FDA website defining intermediate size population in the beginning of the RFA text and Expanded Access Categories for Drugs.

 Q: How does FDA's review of expanded access requests intersect with NIH's grant approval process?
 A: EA IND authorization is conducted through the FDA.
-Per the RFA, applicants to RFA-NS-25-024 must submit their EA IND by the time of application, and the EA IND must be allowed to proceed prior to award.
+Per the RFA, applicants to RFA-NS-24-029 must submit their EA IND by the time of application, and the EA IND must be allowed to proceed prior to award.
 NIH is not involved in the review or authorization of EA INDs.

-Q: Can RFA-NS-25-024 support studies approved under Open Label Extensions?
+Q: Can RFA-NS-24-029 support studies approved under Open Label Extensions?

 A: No, studies under Open Label Extensions would not be eligible per the RFA.
-The proposed study must be conducted under an intermediate-sized EA IND.
+The proposed study must be conducted under an intermediate-sized EA IND that is in effect.